 1. Brendan Phibbs, "Herrlisheim: Diary of a Battle," in The Other Side of Time: A Combat Surgeon in World War II (Boston: Little, Brown, 1987), 117-63.

 Illustrations submitted (line drawings, halftones, photos, photomicrographs, etc.) should be clean originals or digital files.
 Digital files are recommended for highest quality reproduction and should follow these guidelines:

-Color illustrations will be considered for publication; however, the author will be required to bear the full cost involved in color art reproduction.
-Color art can be purchased for online only reproduction or for print + online reproduction.
-Color reprints can only be ordered if print + online reproduction costs are paid.
-Rates for color art reproduction are: Online Only Reproduction: $225 for the first page of color; $100 for the next three pages of color.
-A custom quote will be provided for articles with more than four pages of color.
-Print + Online Reproduction: $900 for the first page of color; $450 for the next three pages of color.
-A custom quote will be provided for articles with more than four pages of color.
+Color art will be reproduced in color in the online publication at no additional cost to the author.
+Color illustrations will also be considered for publication; however, the author will be required to bear the full cost involved in color art reproduction.
+Please note that color reprints can only be ordered if print reproduction costs are paid.
+Print rates for color reproduction are: $900 for the first page of color; $450 per page for each of the next three pages of color.
+A custom quote will be provided for articles with more than 4 pages of color.
+Art not supplied at a minimum of 300 dpi will not be considered for print.
+Please ensure that color figures and images submitted for publication will render clearly in black and white conversion for print.

 Page proofs are sent to the designated author using Taylor & Francis' Central Article Tracking System (CATS).
 They must be carefully checked and returned within 48 hours of receipt.

 Authors from whom we receive a valid email address will be given an opportunity to purchase reprints of individual articles, or copies of the complete print issue.
 These authors will also be given complimentary access to their final article on Taylor & Francis Online.